dekoza/mtgpl/docs/_sources/RNA.rst.txt

 :mtgtip:`Lavinia, Azorius Renegade<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/4/c497d496-1232-4614-93b0-9864fa93c29f.jpg?1584831655|https://scryfall.com/card/rna/189/lavinia-azorius-renegade?utm_source=api>`
-   Each opponent can't cast noncreature spells with converted mana cost greater than the number of lands that player controls.
+   Each opponent can't cast noncreature spells with mana value greater than the number of lands that player controls.

    Whenever an opponent casts a spell, if no mana was spent to cast it, counter that spell.